vheuken/Rateless-Bot/README.md

             --lastfm-api-secret SECRET   LastFM secret API key
         -h, --help                       Prints this help

+Interacting with the bot:

+    <vheuken> !help
+    -Rateless-Bot_- List of commands:
+    -Rateless-Bot_- !flipcoin - flips a coin
+    -Rateless-Bot_- !roll XdY - rolls dice (replace X with number of dice and Y with number of sides) -Rateless-Bot_- !lastfm USERNAME - gets the most recently listened-to track for a given user -Rateless-Bot_- !8ball - Magic Eight Ball

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `bin/console` for an interactive prompt that will allow you to experiment.